D-Robotics/hobot_llm/README.md

 Before experiencing it, the following basic requirements need to be met:

 - Confirm that the RDK is the 4GB RAM version.
-- The RDK has been burned with the Ubuntu 20.04.
+- The RDK has been burned with the Ubuntu 20.04/22.04.
 - Install transformers, using the command `pip3 install transformers -i https://pypi.tuna.tsinghua.edu.cn/simple`.
-- Update hobot-dnn, using the command `sudo apt update; sudo apt install -y hobot-dnn`.
+- Update hobot-dnn, using the command `sudo apt update; sudo apt install -y tros-humble-dnn-node`.

 ## 3.2.
 Installing Function Packages